 Our home inspections are performed with great care and attention to detail.

 Our residential home inspections include single-family homes and multi-unit housing complexes.
-The purpose of an inspection isn’t just to find problems with the house; It’s also about making sure that you don’t buy something that will cause other headaches down the road.
+Whether buying or selling, the purpose of an inspection isn’t just to find problems with the house.
+It’s also about making sure that you don’t buy/sell something that will cause headaches down the road.

 Annual Home Maintenance Inspections